 An MRI depends on the machine magnitizing the tissue, then it measures how soon the protons in the tissue ‘relax’ (lose the magnetism).
 It measures in 2 directions: T1 weighed is longitudinal, T2 weighed transverse.
 For hand and foot examinations contrast is not normally needed but can be used to give clearer pictures.

 The patient is seated on a chair and the hand and wrist are placed in a small MRI machine.

-Dupuytren’s tissue give a low intensity signal (not many white dots) on T1 and T2, but if the nodules or the fascia is cellular it is more intense (more white), and this can tell the surgeon if more tissue needs to be removed to reduce the chance of recurrence.
-(Yacoe et al, 1992).
+Dupuytren’s tissue give a low intensity signal (not many white dots) on T1 and T2, but if the nodule or the fascia is cellular it is more intense (more white), and this can tell the surgeon how much tissue needs to be removed to reduce the chance of recurrence.